 Calculating your business rates ensures you’re paying the right amount on your commercial premises.
 It’s also helpful when planning for the financial year ahead, as well as if you're thinking of moving into new premises with different business rates.

-Find out how business rates are calculated, and how to estimate your own rates, with this simple guide.
+Find out how business rates are calculated and how to estimate yours with this simple guide.

 A multiplier (or poundage rate) is the number of pence-per-pound of rateable value that you need to pay through business rates.
 The government reviews the multipliers each year in line with inflation.

 Rateable value is the value assigned to non-domestic premises by the Valuation Office Agency.
 It’s based on a property’s annual market rent, size and usage.

 The Valuation Office Agency (VOA) reviews these values every five years and often values properties at different levels.
 Click here to find the rateable value for your business premises.

 Using the ‘multiplier x rateable value’ formula mentioned above, here's an example to help you understand how the process works:

 Please note: Business rates are calculated differently in Scotland and Northern Ireland.
 You can find out more by accessing the Scottish government’s business rates calculator and Northern Ireland’s business rates calculator.

 Announced in March 2020, the government introduced a business rates holiday for businesses in the retail, leisure and hospitality sectors to help them through the disorder created by Covid-19.

 In March 2021, Chancellor Rishi Sunak announced in the Budget that this relief will last until the end of June.
 After this date, business rates will be discounted by two thirds up to a value of £2 million per business.